 - Degrees of ascent mean ancestral or upwards directions.

-- Degrees of descent means in the descendants or downwards direction.
+- Degrees of descent means in the descendants or downward direction.

 - Where an agnate has both ascent and descent degrees, each has to be considered separately.

-- An agnate having descent degree will be preferred over the one having ascent degree.
+- An agnate having a descent degree will be preferred over the one having an ascent degree.